lyokha/nginx-haskell-module/README.md

 - *haskell_var_empty_on_error ``<list>``* &mdash; Makes variables in the *``<list>``* return the empty value on errors while still logging the errors.
-  Applicable for effectful synchronous variable handlers and asynchronous variable handlers.
+  Applicable for effectful synchronous and asynchronous variable handlers.

 - *haskell_service_var_ignore_empty ``<list>``* &mdash; Makes variables in the *``<list>``* do not update when related services return empty strings.
 Accepts